michaelbjacobson/CV/README.md

 #### Team Working

 Throughout my working life I've always worked in tight-knit teams, often in a leadership role.
-I thoroughly enjoy working as part of a team to achieve a goal.
+I thoroughly enjoy working as part of a team to achieve a shared goal.

 -
 -